 In Lencioni's Five Behaviors model, if the team trusts each other and feels safe with each other, we are able to have outcome-oriented and process-oriented discussions and even debates.
 This results in clarity on the team so that we know what we are going to commit to.
 When everybody is in agreement on the way forward, we can then talk about holding each other accountable.

 A Culture of Accountability

-When most people hear the word "accountability", they envision a boss or inspector checking up on someone's work performance.
-However, the mechanism Lencioni is advocating happens between all members of a team, where team members hold each other accountable for contributions and deadlines.
+When most people hear the word "accountability", they think of a boss or inspector checking up on someone's work performance.
+However, the mechanism that Lencioni advocates happens between all members of a team, where team members hold each other accountable for contributions and deadlines.

 When you work through the Five Behaviors with a senior leadership team, each person brings away commitments to be implemented by his or her teams.
 In Lencioni's model, holding each other accountable means reaching down to everyone involved and getting them involved in the accountability process.
 This goes beyond leadership to nurturing a culture of accountability throughout the organization.

 One of the challenges of developing this kind of accountability on a team is in managing the cultural polarity between community and individual forms of accountability.